“The sort of advocate that most clients dream of instructing.”

 She has undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; and a number of complex disputes involving financing and guarantees for major commercial developments.
 In 2015 she appeared in the Privy Council case of National Housing Trust v Y P Seaton & Associates Company Limited a case about the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law.
 Karen has also acted for clients in a number of UK insolvency/insolvency related disputes.

 She has more than 30 years’ experience of domestic and international commercial arbitration, both as counsel and as arbitrator.
 She is a recognised expert on disputes arising out of projects governed by the FIDIC forms of contract and acts as an expert “Friendly Reviewer” for FIDIC.
+In 2017 she was also appointed to, and is a member of, the KLRCA panel of experts advising on the KLRCA new standard forms of building contract launched in August 2017.
 Karen is a past President of the Chartered Institute of Arbitrators; a Chartered Arbitrator; and an accredited TECBAR and CEDR adjudicator.